finder-1/void-install/README.md

 1. full disk encryption + partitioning
     - https://docs.voidlinux.org/installation/guides/fde.html#full-disk-encryption
-    - ensure disk has GPT disklabel
+    - ensure disk has GPT disklabel when you run `fdisk -l <drive>`
     - give 300M size for EFI partition
     - when opening the LUKS device add --allow-discards: 'cryptsetup luksOpen --allow-discards /dev/sdaX luks'
     - when doing cryptsetup do it for the non-EFI partition, not the entire drive
     - when editing the GRUB config, do not erase what already exists in `GRUB_CMDLINE_LINUX_DEFAULT=`. instead, put a space between what already exists and what it says to put there
+    - when adding your drive to /etc/crypttab, add "discard" next to luks, like this : luks,discard
     2. decide how much swap space to use https://docs.voidlinux.org/installation/live-images/partitions.html
     3. decide which mirror to use